corford/netatmo/README.md

 Demo repo illustrating a full stack approach to building and running a high performance micro-service in Python with the Flask framework.

-This demo wraps some of the Netatmo APIs (including AuthT) and presents it to a wider system through JWT authorized endpoints.
+This demo wraps some of the Netatmo APIs (including AuthN) and presents it to a wider system through JWT authorized endpoints.

 ## Featured tech & concepts: